cbrnr/sleepecg/examples/benchmark/README.md

 ## Configuration
 A benchmark configuration is specified below a unique top-level key in `config.yml`.
-Parameters:
 |Key|Type|Default|Description|
 |---|----|--------|-----------|
 |`data_dir`|`str`||Path where all datasets are stored.|